Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Expressing the moment magnetic energy equation in terms of tensor operations

 \section{Expressing the $\first$ moment magnetic energy equation in terms of tensor operations}

-In our main study, we present \autoref{eq:magnetic_energy_m1}, which is a compressible version of $\first$ moment of the magnetic equation shown in \citet{Schekochihin2004_dynamo}. \citet{Seta2020_saturation_high_Pm} and \citet{Sur2023_dynamo} derive a similar $\first$ moment magnetic energy equation, but we explicitly derive it in terms of tensor products, unlike either of these studies, so that we can apply our $\nabla\otimes\vecB{v}$ decomposition, \autoref{eq:growth_rate_decomp}.
-The non-relativistic induction equation with Ohmic dissipation is,
+We present \autoref{eq:magnetic_energy_m1} in our main study, which is a compressible version of $\first$ moment of the magnetic energy equation shown in \citet{Schekochihin2004_dynamo}. \citet{Seta2020_saturation_high_Pm} and \citet{Sur2023_dynamo} derive a similar $\first$ moment magnetic energy equation.
+However, so that we can apply our $\bnab\otimes\vecB{v}$ decomposition, we explicitly derive it in terms of tensor products, unlike either of these studies. \autoref{eq:growth_rate_decomp}.
+The induction equation with Ohmic dissipation is,

 Now taking the scalar product with $\vecB{b}$,

 where

 and,